ambrosus/network-monitor/README.md

 ```

 ## Build the resources
-NetStats features two versions: the full version and the lite version.
+Network Monitor features two versions: the full version and the lite version.
 In order to build the static files you have to run grunt tasks which will generate dist or dist-lite directories containing the js and css files, fonts and images.

 To build the full version run